OCD Causes

 Exposure & Response Prevention

-This approach is a part of behavioral therapy which is actually about letting the person face the fear in a controlled environment and then refraining the client from performing the ritual.
-The logic behind this treatment is that the learned fear will disappear as the person realizes that no harm results by actually facing them and hence the anxiety disappears.
+This approach is a part of behavioral therapy, which is actually about letting the person face the fear in a controlled environment and then refraining the client from performing the ritual.
+The logic behind this treatment is that the learned fear will disappear as the person realizes that no harm results from actually facing them, and hence, the anxiety disappears.

 Relaxation Exercises